palantir/tslint/README.md

 --test                test that tslint produces the correct output for the specified directory -v, --version         current version
 ```

-By default, configuration is loaded from `tslint.json`, if it exists in the current path, or the user's home directory, in that order.

 tslint accepts the following command-line options: